stackery/wild-rydes-workshop/readme.md

 * [S3](https://aws.amazon.com/s3/) - Object store for hosting frontend.
 * [Cognito](https://aws.amazon.com/cognito/) - user management, authentication, and authorization.

+Before you begin this workshop please make sure you have completed the steps in the *Setup / Prerequisites* section of this documentation.

 ## Table of Contents

 1) [Frontend](./01-frontend.md)